COPRS/processing-sentinel-1/common/README.md

 :arrow_heading_up: Go back to the [Reference System Software repository](https://github.com/COPRS/reference-system-software) :arrow_heading_up:

+# Common Configuration Documentation

-# Purpose
+## Purpose

-The purpose of this document is to give an overview about the configuration parameters that are used across all the RS Add-ons of this repository.
-Each repository is using a set of generic microservices that can be found in the [Production Common repository] https://github.com/COPRS/production-common.
+The purpose of the following sections is to give an overview about the configuration parameters that are used across all the RS Add-ons of this repository.
+Each repository is using a set of generic microservices that can be found in the [Production Common repository](https://github.com/COPRS/production-common).

 Each RS Add-on just uses a specific configuration of these generic components.
 To avoid a duplication of the configuration the common parameters are explained in this document.
 Please check the specific RS add-on for specific information on the RS Add-On.

-# Deployment Prerequisite
+## Deployment Prerequisite

 Following components of the COPRS shall be installed and running
 - [COPRS Infrastructure](https://github.com/COPRS/infrastructure)